|

 may they be reprinted without attestation.

-does not constitute an explicit endorsement, and the use of Arimedica materials
+companies does not constitute an explicit endorsement, and the use of

-for commercial purposes requires prior consent (with the exception of
+Arimedica materials for commercial purposes requires prior consent (with the

-bibliographic citations, fair use reprints of small amounts of material, or
+exception of bibliographic citations, fair use reprints of small amounts of

-other customary references as would be used to fairly and legally acknowledge
+material, or other customary references as would be used to fairly and

 ||||||||